-When the salmon migrates from the sea up into rivers and streams, it does not eat actively, paradoxically, it still chops on baits.
-The cuts can be explosive.
-The salmon can be very large and is a very good swimmer, so it is important to have good equipment.
+When the salmon migrates from the sea up rivers and streams, it does not eat actively, paradoxically enough, it bites at the bait anyway.
+The stabs can be explosive.
+The salmon can get very large and are very good swimmers, so it is important to have good equipment.

-The salmon changes color scale depending on the period.
-It is shiny early in the season and the male goes into a so-called play suit during late summer / autumn, then it gets a golden brown color.
+The salmon changes color scale depending on which period it is.
+It is glossy early in the season and the male goes into a so-called play suit during late summer/autumn, when it turns a golden brown color.

 Salmon are born in rivers and streams but migrate out to sea to eat.
 It then returns home in the summer to the exact same place as it was born, to play and reproduce during the autumn.

 Salmon have been in our oceans and rivers since time immemorial.
 However, the species today is an endangered species.
 Overfishing in our seas has led to a reduction in wild salmon populations.
 The large industry of farmed salmon has also meant that various diseases have spread, such as salmon lice.